Contact the OSU Testing Center:

 Students must wait a minimum of 24 hours between exam attempts.
 Students wishing to improve their scores and math skills are encouraged to log into the system to use the learning modules before scheduling a subsequent attempt.

 Most students will have to take the OSU Math Placement Exam in a proctored environment in order for the score to be valid for remediation and placement purposes.
 However, students are allowed to take their first attempt in an unproctored environment.
-Students with ACT math subscores of 19 or greater can use their score from this first unproctored attempt for placement purposes.
-However, students' ACT subscores must be in their OSU academic record prior to taking the exam for the score from this attempt to count.
+Students with ACT Mathematics subscores of 19 or greater, New SAT Math Section (SAT R Math Section, offered March 2016 or later) scores of 530 or greater, or Old SAT Math Section (SAT Mathematics, offered prior to March 2016) scores of 460 or greater, can use their score from this first unproctored attempt for placement purposes.
+However, students' ACT or SAT scores must be in their OSU academic record prior to taking the exam for the score from this attempt to count.

-Students who do not have the above subscores on file in SIS who take their first attempt unproctored can use the score for informational purposes only (it will not count for placement or remediation).
-All students should note that this first attempt will count as one of their five permitted attempts.
+Students who do not have the above subscores on file in OSU's Banner system who take their first attempt unproctored can use the score for informational purposes only (it will not count for placement or remediation).
+All students should note that this first attempt counts as one of their five permitted attempts.
 All attempts after the first must be taken in a proctored environment.
 See Taking the OSU Math Placement Exam in an Unproctored Environment for more information.

 Information on taking the OSU Math Placement Exam in a proctored environment and on locating a proctor is available here.